elliotwoods/ofxBlackmagic2/README.md

 If you don't make this change, then it's highly likely that you'll experience linker errors (e.g. something like 'undefined symbols').
 See http://forum.blackmagicdesign.com/viewtopic.php?f=10&t=13195 for more details.

-#### Ass ofxBlackmagicLib
+#### Using ofxBlackmagicLib pattern

 ofxBlackmagic2 follows the pattern of 'one project and one namespace per sizeable addon' pattern.
-This means that the best way of using ofxBlackmagic2 is __NOT__ to put the files from  `ofxBlackmagic2/src` into your app project, but to add the `ofxBlackmagicLib/ofxBlackmagicLib.vcxproj` project to your app's solution.
+This means that the best way of using ofxBlackmagic2 is __NOT__ to put the files from  `ofxBlackmagic2/src` into your app project, but to add the `ofxBlackmagicLib/ofxBlackmagicLib.vcxproj` project to your app's solution, and to add __only__ the `ofxBlackmagic2/src` to your include search path.

 To do this follow these steps:
 1. Right click on your solution and choose `Add`\`Existing Project...`